Jim Colletto

-Jim Colletto (born October 4, 1944) is a former American football player and coach.
+Jim Colletto (born October 4, 1944) is an American former football player and coach.
 He attended Monterey High School (1958–1962) where he was an all conference baseball and football player and starter on the varsity basketball team.
 At UCLA Colletto was all conference in baseball and football; where he led the team in rushing as a sophomore and as a senior defensive end was captain of the UCLA team that beat Michigan State in the 1966 Rose Bowl.

 He served as the head football coach at California State University, Fullerton from 1975 to 1979 and at Purdue University from 1991 to 1996, compiling a career college football record of 38–80–4.
 Colletto was the offensive coordinator for the Detroit Lions of the National Football League, replacing Mike Martz, who was fired on January 2, 2008.
-He was hired as the Lions' offensive line coach on January 29, 2007 after spending a year as the UCLA offensive line coach under Karl Dorrell.
+He was hired as the Lions' offensive line coach on January 29, 2007, after spending a year as the UCLA offensive line coach under Karl Dorrell.
 Prior to that he was offensive line coach for the Baltimore Ravens from 1999 thought 2005.
 Colletto was previously the offensive coordinator at the University of Notre Dame for the 1997 and 1998 seasons and was the head coach at Purdue University from 1991 to 1996.
 During his six seasons at Purdue, Colletto's teams compiled a 21–42–3 record.

 Colletto was a member of the 2000 Baltimore Ravens Super Bowl XXXV championship team.